 Often, people confuse mobile computers with mere barcode scanners.
 The two devices are similar in some respects however, there are numerous differences.

 Barcode scanners are only capable of capturing data, however, they cannot process or manage the information they collect.
 You need to connect them to a separate computing device in order to utilize the data that you’ve scanned.

 While mobile computers can come with built-in barcode scanners, they can do so much more with that information, because they combine the scanner and PC in a single device.

-These data entry and computing capabilities can incorporated into an existing system.
-While regular barcode scanners often require manual connection to a PC, mobile computers move freely using wireless settings and instantly integrate the data, all while performing real-time tasks.
+These data entry and computing capabilities can be incorporated into an existing system.
+While regular barcode scanners often require a manual connection to a PC, mobile computers move freely using wireless settings and instantly integrate the data, all while performing real-time tasks.

 Benefits of Mobile Computers over Barcode Scanners

 There are many other features that set mobile computers apart from traditional barcode scanners:

 - The ability to run multiple business apps at once, such as asset or inventory management programs and inventory counts